-FLW = Input (food brought into homes) - Output (food ingested) - Non-FLW outputs (e.g., donations out) + Adjustment for weight change within household (e.g., adding water) + Adjustment for changes in stock levels (e.g., change in the amount of
+FLW = Input (food brought into homes) - Output (food ingested) - Non-FLW outputs (e.g., donations out) + Adjustment for weight change within household (e.g., adding water) + Adjustment for changes in stock levels (e.g., change in the amount of food in the home over the relevant time period).

 Sources of inputs could include food from the following sources: retailers, including grocery stores, farmer's markets, and convenience stores; home-grown (e.g., from a garden or allotment); donations (e.g., from charities or food banks); and/or gifts (e.g., from family and friends).
 The approach to quantifying each of these sources may be different.
 For some sources, it may be possible to use existing data (e.g., food purchases in a country).
 Others may require new measurement (e.g., using diaries or surveys for the amount of food gifted).
 It is also necessary to define what (if any) are the non-FLW outputs.
+These may include food donated out of the home (e.g., food donated to other households, collections, or charities).